-Be aware of potentially hazardous plants (Giant hogweed, nettles etc) and animals/insects (wasps, bees, adder etc).
+Be aware of potentially hazardous plants e.g. giant hogweed or nettles and animals/insects e.g. wasps, bees or adders.
 Avoid contact with farm animals and try to avoid crossing fields containing cattle.
 Also, don't forget there may be other members of the public in the vicinity of your work site.

 Wear the PPE.
-Wear the Personal Protective Equipment (PPE) that you have been issued with.
+Wear the Personal Protective Equipment (PPE) that you have been issued.
 This may include work gloves, safety glasses, high visibility vests, coveralls etc.